 What if there is no intrinsic motivation and no desirable external reward?
 This is a common problem.
 It is the point where most people fail to concentrate and then procrastinate.
 When you have to study things that you are not motivated to study, it creates negative emotions.
 To avoid those negative emotions, people procrastinate and do something that they are intrinsically motivated to do because it is satisfying.

-High motivational intensity such as a deep-seated intrinsic motivation narrows the scope of attention, and low motivational intensity such as simple liking and pleasantness broadens the scope of attention according to the motivational dimension model of affect.
+High motivational intensity such as a deep-seated desire narrows attention (razor-sharp), and low motivational intensity such as simple liking and pleasantness broadens attention (big picture) according to the motivational dimension model of affect.
 This allows us to strategically broaden and focus our concentration level by mixing 2 types of study/work sessions: those you love and those you can tolerate.

 How do you increase your concentration while studying then?
 Start by finding intrinsic motivation.
 Whether your concentration power is good or bad, intrinsic motivation will improve it.